-Approval of the Graduate School of Social Sciences Prof. Dr. Meliha Altunışık Director I certify that this thesis satisfies all the requirements Master of Science. as a thesis for the degree of This is to certify that we have read this thesis and - adequate, in scope and quality, as a thesis for the degre sst.
-Prof. Dr. E. Attila Aytekin Examining Committee Members Supervisor Assoc.
-Prof. Dr. Galip Yalman (METU, ADM) Asst.
-Prof. Dr. E. Attila Aytekin (METU, ADM) Assoc.
+Approval of the Graduate School of Social Sciences

+Prof. Dr. Meliha Altunışık Director

+I certify that this thesis satisfies all the requirements as a thesis for the degree of Master of Science.

+Prof. Dr. Raşit Kaya Head of Department

+This is to certify that we have read this thesis and that in our opinion it is fully adequate, in scope and quality, as a thesis for the degree of Master of Science

+Asst.
+Prof. Dr. E. Attila Aytekin Supervisor

+Examining Committee Members

+Assoc.
+Prof. Dr. Galip Yalman (METU, ADM)

+Asst.
+Prof. Dr. E. Attila Aytekin (METU, ADM)

+Assoc.
 Prof. Dr. Recep Boztemur (METU, HIST)

-I hereby declare that all information presented in accordance with academi that, as required by these rules and call material and results that are not or c rules and ethical co onduct, I have fully o nduct.
-I also declare
+I hereby declare that all information in this document has been obtained and presented in accordance with academic rules and ethical conduct.
+I also declare that, as required by these rules and conduct, I have fully cited and referenced all material and results that are not original to this work.

 Last Name, Name: Hasdemir, A. Seven

 Signature: